CS

 Both the GWM Cannon and KGM Musso hold a 5-star ANCAP safety rating.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, a reversing camera.
 Airbag count is 6 in the GWM Cannon and 6 in the KGM Musso.

 Feature Showdown

-The GWM Cannon features a 10.3-inch touchscreen, while the KGM Musso gets a 12.3-inch display.
+The GWM Cannon features a 14.6-inch touchscreen paired with a 12.3-inch digital dash, while the KGM Musso gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The GWM Cannon stands out with power tailgate that you will not find on the KGM Musso.
 The KGM Musso counters with ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.